 What if you didn't have access to a dovetail jig and a router?
 Or perhaps you didn't want to go to the trouble of hand-sawing dovetails?
 Is there another option other than dovetails to use in your woodworking projects?

 Absolutely.
 A very simple alternative to the dovetail is called the box joint.
-As you can see from the image on the right, a box joint is very similar to a dovetail, with the difference being that the fingers in the box joint are rectangular rather than dovetail shaped.
+As you can see from the image above, a box joint is very similar to a dovetail, with the difference being that the fingers in the box joint are rectangular rather than dovetail shaped.

 There are a few ways to cut box joints.
 Of course, you could always do it with a dovetail saw and chisel.
 Simply pick a width for the fingers that will divide evenly into the width of the stock.
 In other words, if your stock is six inches wide, a half-inch wide finger would allow for twelve fingers total, six on each piece of stock.